eejdoowad/mosi/README.md

 * `actions` is an object whose keys are action types and values are action handlers.
 An action handler is a function that is called a message is received.
 All calls to `msg` and `get` must specify the name of the action to be executed.
 If a client receives a message for an action type it doesn't have a handler for, it throws an error.
 The first argument of an action handler is the `arg` specified by the call to `msg` or `get` by the sending node.
 The second argument is the `src` node identifier, which is an integer.
 You can send a response back to the message source from a handler by calling `msg` or `get` and specifying `src` as the target.
 The value returned by an action handler is the result returned to calls to `get`.

-* `subscriptions` is an array of strings corresponding to a node's subscription.
-A node will receive all message targeted to any of its subscriptions.
+* `onClientDisconnect` is a callback to execute when a node disconnects.
+This property is only valid in Mosi clients, not the core background page.

 ```javascript
 init({